acheeseye/ai-playing-checkers/README.md

 - Networks should be training correctly now; though through playing `GEN0 nn0`, I've noticed a "feed the king" behavior which may or may not be subjected to just that particular network.
 - I will run some training tonight (3/23, JH).
 - Removed `NeuralNetwork` class.
+- New global int `eval_count` that will count leaf nodes evaluated and console print it.
+- New function `piece_count_search` for non-network pure-piece-count AI algorithm.
+- New `main_state` `NNP_test` for testing `NeuralNetwork_PERF`; tests successful: may delete soon.
+- New function `fn_play_checkers` to attempt to implement easier AI type switching, though may not be useful.
+- Discovered issue with `NNvNN` where networks recieved topologies with delimiters and used delimiters as play/evolutionary values.

 ### Version 6.5